7 Overdone Audition Monologues for Males

 With all that in mind, to help out some of you who might need help determining what NOT to go for, I’ve decided to take it upon myself to compile a short list of just a few of these monologues that you should avoid selecting for your audition.

 For this week’s list – which is in no particular order – I’ve decided to focus on audition monologues for male performers.
-Next week, I plan to release a separate list on audition monologues for female performers.
-But for now, here are just seven examples of male monologues used all too often in auditions that you should absolutely avoid if your goal is to stand out in an audition.
+Here are just seven examples of male monologues used all too often in auditions that you should absolutely avoid if your goal is to stand out in an audition.
 I’ve also placed some links near the end of the column that will take you to websites that include even more examples of such overdone monologues, but here you can find a shorter list with more detailed samples.

 "Lying in a box” monologue – From Tom Stoppard’s Rosencrantz and Guildenstern Are Dead